 Things to Consider Before Opening a Money Market Account

-Money market funds are frequently confused with money market accounts due to the similarity in names.
-Investment companies and brokerage firms offer money market funds in the form of fixed income securities, which are invested in U.S. Treasury bills.
-Money that is put into a money market fund is not protected.
+Due to their similar names, money market funds are frequently confused with money market accounts.
+Investment companies and brokerage firms offer money market funds as fixed-income securities invested in U.S. Treasury bills.
+Money put into a money market fund is not protected.

 This is not the case with a money market account.
 The Federal Deposit Insurance Corporation (FDIC) and the National Credit Union Association (NCUA) offer insurance to banks and credit unions to protect depositors.
 If a bank or credit union crashes, the FDIC and NCUA will cover up to $250,000.

-Sometimes a money market account does not offer the highest interest rate.
-A regular savings account may outperform a money market account, which is why it’s a good idea to shop around.
-The liquidity of a money market account should be taken into consideration as well.
+Sometimes, a money market account does not offer the highest interest rate.
+A regular savings account may outperform a money market account, so shopping around is a good idea.
+A money market account's liquidity should also be considered.
 You might be able to write checks, access ATMs, or use a debit card.
-However, some banks may limit the amount of transactions you can make per month, so if you need more access to your money, a high-yield checking account may be better suited for you.
+However, some banks may limit the amount of transactions you can make monthly, so if you need more access to your money, a high-yield checking account may be better suited for you.

 Are you ready to start a money market account?
 Here are a few key steps you should take first.